nathanbish/CUSG-Law/Statutes/Title I: Governance & Institutional Structure/Chapter_7_CUSG_Proper_Training/README.md

 (a) All new Legislative Council members shall be required to attend a diversity training session no later than eight weeks after they take office.

 (b) Legislative Council members who replace a representative or serve as permanent proxies shall be required to attend the first Legislative Council diversity training available.

-(d) The Vice President of the Legislative Council shall be responsible for planning the session’s date, time, location, and all other necessary arrangements for the diversity training by the stipulated deadline.
+>(i) The Vice President of the Legislative Council shall be responsible for planning the session’s date, time, location, and all other necessary arrangements for the diversity training by the stipulated deadline.

+(c) The executives and executive staff shall be required to attend diversity training no later than eight weeks after taking office.
+>(i) The UCSU tri-executives shall be responsible for planning the session’s date, time, location, and all other necessary arrangements for the diversity training by the stipulated deadline.

+(d) All justices on the UCSU appellate court shall be required to attend diversity training no later than eight weeks upon taking office.
+>(i) The Chief Justice of the appellate court shall be responsible for arranging the session.

 >**Note:** This onboarding requirement is distinct from the recurring Cultural Awareness Workshop mandate in §2.2.1